Vision-Language Memory for Spatial Reasoning: Additional Experimental Results

-Table~\ref{tab:fullscanqa} and Table~\ref{tab:fullsqa3d} present additional evaluation results on the ScanQA~\cite{azuma2022scanqa} and SQA3D~\cite{ma2022sqa3d} benchmarks, complementing the results reported in the main paper. \paragraph{ScanQA.} VLM$^2$ shows strong performance on ScanQA, consistently outperforming all video-input models, including LLaVA-Video-7B~\cite{zhang2024llavavideo} and Spatial-MLLM~\cite{wu2025spatialmllm}.
+\textbf{ScanQA.} VLM$^2$ shows strong performance on ScanQA, consistently outperforming all video-input models, including LLaVA-Video-7B~\cite{zhang2024llavavideo} and Spatial-MLLM~\cite{wu2025spatialmllm}.
 Although our method only takes video frames as input, it remains highly competitive against 3D/2.5D-input models that explicitly leverage depth or point clouds.
-These results indicate that our 3D-aware representation provides effective geometric cues for 3D scene understanding. \paragraph{SQA3D.} We also report SQA3D results broken down by six question types (\textit{What}, \textit{Is}, \textit{How}, \textit{Can}, \textit{Which}, \textit{Others}).
+These results indicate that our 3D-aware representation provides effective geometric cues for 3D scene understanding.

+\textbf{SQA3D.} We also report SQA3D results broken down by six question types (\textit{What}, \textit{Is}, \textit{How}, \textit{Can}, \textit{Which}, \textit{Others}).
 As shown in Table~\ref{tab:fullsqa3d}, VLM$^2$ performs strongly among video-input models and remains competitive against methods that leverage additional 3D or 2.5D inputs.
 While Ross3D~\cite{wang2025ross3d} achieves higher overall performance than ours, it exploits extra point clouds to render BEV images for reconstructive supervision.
 Our method surpasses other 3D/2.5D-input models such as Video-3D LLM~\cite{zheng2025video} and 3DRS~\cite{huang2025mllms}, demonstrating solid overall performance on SQA3D.

 Overall, these supplementary results show that VLM$^2$ is effective not only on video-based spatial reasoning benchmarks but also on 3D scene understanding tasks such as ScanQA and SQA3D, achieving strong performance across a broad range of evaluation settings and benchmarks.